-Cerys Matthews MBE is a musician, author, broadcaster and festival owner: The Good Life Experience.
+Cerys Matthews is a musician, author, broadcaster and festival owner: The Good Life Experience.

-She is a DJ on BBC World Service and BBC 6 music where she programmes and hosts an award winning weekly show.
+She is a DJ on BBC Radio 2 and BBC 6 Music where she programmes and hosts an award-winning weekly show.

-Her self produced album of traditional Welsh songs, ‘Tir’ is the biggest selling Welsh language album of the past ten years, the second volume, ‘Hullabaloo’ followed in 2013.
+Her self produced album of traditional Welsh songs, ‘Tir’ is the biggest selling Welsh language album of the past ten years.

-Cerys is Vice President for Shelter and the Hay Festival of Literature and the Arts, and is patron of the Dylan Thomas Society and Ballet Cymru and President of Gwalia Male Voice Choir, London.
+Cerys is Vice President for Shelter and the Hay Festival of Literature and the Arts, patron of the Dylan Thomas Society and Ballet Cymru and President of Gwalia Male Voice Choir, London.